ritikamangla/personal-website-masters/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a final year undergraduate student pursuing my Bachelors of Technology in Information Technology from Veermata Jijabai Technological Institute, India.
-Ever since my first year in college, I have been keenly interested in the field of Machine learning.
-Our increased ability at cross-language interaction by building efficient lexical semantic analyzers and multi-variety models is what draws me to this field immensely.
-To pursue my research interests, I tried my hands on interesting ML problem statements in the Centre of Excellence, the research incubator of VJTI, accoladed as the Best Incubator of India as of 2020.
-I wish to further explore opportunities in this domain that would efficiently change the way people communicate.
+I am a Master's in Computer Science student at the University of Texas at Austin.
+I am currently advised by Dr. Jessy Li (co-advisor Dr. Greg Durrett).
+My research is focused on understanding discourse relationships using the linguistic framework of QuD (Question under Discussion).
+I am working on developing an evaluation framework for QuD parsers and exploring QuD ranking.

 In addition to this, I have a keen interest in music.
 I am a music aficionado at heart and the days I seem to hit the wrong note, my guitar helps me harmonize.
-Being well versed with 4 musical instruments, my days aren't complete without an element of music.
-I also greatly enjoy listening to podcasts centred around Artificial Intelligence and experts' opinions on such subjects.
+My days aren't complete without an element of music.

 <p>You can find my <b>Résumé</b> <a href="./uploads/RitikaMangla.pdf" target="_blank">here</a>.